-During 1979, the National Health and Medical Research Council will provide awards and grants totalling in excess of \$13m.
-This will represent a major proportion of the total funds specifically spent on medical research in Australia.
+During 1980, the National Health and Medical Research Council intended to provide awards and grants totalling in excess of \$14m.
+This would represent a major proportion of the total funds specifically spent on medical research in Australia.

 Commonwealth Serum Laboratories Commission